vtexdocs/help-center-content/docs/tutorials/en/when-should-i-group-products-in-the-same-shipment.md

 ---
-title: When should I group products in the same shipment?
+title: 'When should I group products in the same shipment?'
 id: 2pjihxU2pSSoQuAUSUuWcy
 status: CHANGED
 createdAt: 2019-01-24T20:45:40.149Z